 If you use the metro (we didn’t), be especially mindful of pickpocketers.
 And as a tourist, it’s best to avoid the metro all together at night.

-Planning to visit Mexico City?
-Search for hotels on booking.com directly from the banner on this site!
-Need assistance planning your trip?
-Contact me at firstname.lastname@example.org or call me at 857-919-9327!
+Planning to visit Mexico City and need assistance planning your trip?
+Contact me at email@example.com or call me at 857-919-9327!